Table of content

 Released in 2016, Pokemon Go took the world by storm — marketers were awe-struck.

-Just one week after its release, the Pokemon Go app gained over 20 million users in a single day.
-Both the mobile downloads and the engagement rates were staggering, yielding Nintendo a whopping $207 million in its first month (Guinness World Records).
+The Pokemon Go app gained over 20 million users in the three days following its release.
+Both the mobile downloads and the engagement rates were staggering, yielding Nintendo a whopping $206.5 million in its first month (Guinness World Records).

 And with that, marketers saw another opportunity to enhance customer experiences.
 Thus, augmented reality marketing was born.